Constraints on Shadow Radius and Instabilities Arising from Various Perturbations in Spherically Symmetric Black Holes in Einstein-power-Yang-Mills-Gauss-Bonnet Gravity: Perturbation equations and various calculation methods

 \subsubsection{Asymptotic iteration method}

-The asymptotic iterative method (AIM) was initially developed for solving second-order differential equations in \cite{Ciftci:2005xn}.
+The asymptotic iteration method (AIM) was initially developed in Ref. \cite{Ciftci:2005xn} as a systematic approach for solving second-order differential equations.
 Subsequently, this innovative approach proved particularly effective in determining the quasinormal frequencies for field perturbations in the Schwarzschild black hole space-time \cite{Cho:2009cj}.
-To implement this method, it is necessary to adopt a specific initial value for the massless scalar field while accounting for its asymptotic behaviour both at the event horizon and spatial infinity.
+To implement this method, it is necessary to adopt a specific initial value for the massless scalar field while accounting for its asymptotic behavior both at the event horizon and spatial infinity.
 Consequently, we give a homogeneous linear second-order differential equation of the form:

 where $\lambda_{0}(x)$ and $s_{0}(x)$ are well-defined and sufficiently smooth functions.
 Differentiating the above equation with respect to $x$ yields